MaverickMayCode/wazuh-home-soc-lab/docs/attack-simulations.md

 ---
 ## 💻 Simulation 6: Nmap Scan - Kali ATTACKER - Suricata Added to Wazuh

-### Description

-- Ran a basic network scan that searches for exposed services/ports on a Windows endpoint

 Not all of our simulations on our Windows endpoint generated logs that Wazuh could use to alert us of potential malicious activity.
 The biggest gap I noticed was when running my first nmap scan.
 The nmap scan gained so much important data for an ATTACKER